Hybrid lunar ISRU plant: a comparative analysis with carbothermal reduction and water extraction: Uncertainty in lunar ISRU

-Figure \ref{fig:mc_power} shows the histograms of power consumption of each architecture with varying parameters.
-As can be seen, the average required power of the hybrid architectures and the CR architecture does not show significant differences.
-Although the average power consumption of the WE architecture is lower than the other architectures, due to the larger uncertainty in the water ice content, the histogram of the WE architecture shows the widest variety in its power consumption.
-The non-normality observed in this figure is due to the non-continuity of some design parameters.
+Figure \ref{fig:mc_power} shows the histograms of \revaasecond{the} power consumption of each architecture with varying parameters.
+As can be seen, the average required power of the \revaasecond{WE architecture is the highest and that of the CR is the lowest.
+The average power values of the SH and the PH are between those of the CR and WE}.
+Although the average power consumption of the WE architecture is \revaasecond{higher} than the other architectures, due to the larger uncertainty in the water ice content, the histogram of the WE architecture shows the widest variety in its power consumption. \revaasecond{The lower bound of power consumption for both the CR and WE architectures is similar.
+Specifically, at the 5\% confidence level, the required power for the WE architecture is approximately 52 kW—only about 1 kW higher than that of the CR architecture.} The non-normality observed in this figure is due to the non-continuity of some design parameters.
 For instance, the number of molten zones for the CR process and the number of cryocoolers to liquefy oxygen and hydrogen must be integers, making several peaks in the histograms.